ISTANBUL BLOG: Lira through the looking glass

 True believers in President Recep Tayyip Erdogan’s “new economic model” may wish to ask themselves why since December 20 Turkey has again been burning wildly through its FX reserves and why despite the announced Erdoganomic state scheme to reimburse depreciation losses on lira deposits there has been no stampede to reverse dollarisation.

-Erdogan’s son-in-law Berat Albayrak is the patent-holder of the idea of using interventions to place pressure on the USD/TRY rate with the idea that FX-holders can be induced into panic sales.
+Erdogan’s son-in-law Berat Albayrak is the patent-holder of the idea of using currency interventions to place pressure on the USD/TRY rate with the objective of inducing FX-holders into panic sales.
 When Albayrak became finance minister on July 10, 2018, the USD/TRY rate stood at 4.71.
 Its latest all-time record low was registered on December 20, 2021 at 18.37.

 It was on the evening of December 20 that the Erdogan regime staged a new lira “blockbuster movie”.
 Following a “cabinet” meeting (the supposed “cabinet” is not actually a cabinet), Erdogan announced the new instrument that guarantees lira deposits against currency depreciation versus hard currencies.

 Simultaneously, some invisible fists attempted to knock some chunks out of the USD/TRY rate.
-The pair closed the day at 13.51, after a fall of 26% within a few hours, and saw as low as 10.16 on December 23, a rate that translated into a 45% drop within three days.
+The pair closed the day at 13.51, after a fall of 26% within a few hours, and saw as low as 10.16 on December 23, a rate that translated into a 45% strengthening within three days.
 At end-2021, the rate stood at 13.30, up 31% w/w.

 After the announcement of the instrument, a media campaign was launched to portray Erdogan as slaying the USD and citizens as rushing to sell their dollars.